-Some members may be required to pay an extra charge, known as the Part D Income Related Monthly Adjustment Amount, also known as IRMAA.
-The extra charge is figured out using your modified adjusted gross income as reported on your IRS tax return from two years ago.
+Some members may be required to pay an extra charge, known as the Part D Income Related Monthly Adjustment Amount, (IRMAA).
+The extra charge is calculated using your modified adjusted gross income as reported on your IRS tax return from 2 years ago.
 If this amount is above a certain amount, you'll pay the standard premium amount and the additional IRMAA.
-For more information on the extra amount you may have to pay based on your income, visit https://www.medicare.gov/drug-coverage-part-d/costs-for-medicare-drug-coverage/monthly-premium-for-drug-plans.
+For more information on the extra amount you may have to pay based on your income, visit www.Medicare.gov/health-drug-plans/part-d/basics/costs.